dylan-travis/amz-json-documentation/DRESSER/DRESSER_documentation.md

 ### dsa_responsible_party_address

-Provide the email address or URL for the EU Responsible Person to comply with the General Product Safety Regulation (GPSR).
-If you’ve already submitted this Responsible Person’s information in the past, make sure you use the same email or URL.
+Provide the email address or URL for the EU Responsible Person, representing the product in compliance with EU regulations.

 **Type:** array